pbraswell/connect-contacts-rails/README.md

 ### Secure the app

-Add the following to `app/controllers/application_controller.rb`.
+Commit the following to `app/controllers/application_controller.rb`.

 ```
 force_ssl if: :ssl_configured?